janajolovic/youtube-to-mp3/README.md

-# What is Random Password Generator?
+# What is Youtube to mp3?

 Program that can convert and download video from YouTube in mp3 format.
 You can choose the folder where would you like to save video/audio.
 You just need the URL from YouTube video.